Michel Chiha

-Michel Chiha (1891–1954) was a Lebanese banker, a politician, writer and journalist.
+Michel Antoine Chiha (1891–1954) was a Lebanese banker, a politician, writer and journalist.
 Along with Charles Corm, Petro Trad and Omar Daouk, he is considered one of the fathers of the Lebanese Constitution.
 His ideas and actions have had an important influence on the shaping of the modern Lebanon.

 Biography

 Early life and Studies

 Michel Chiha was born in 1891 in a Christian family of Bmakine, in the Aley District, in the Mount Lebanon Governorate.
-He hails from a Chaldean family which have migrated from modern day Iraq.
-His father, Antoine, was a banker who has founded in 1876 the Pharaon and Chiha Bank in Beirut, Lebanon.
-His mother belonged to a rich Melkite family of Beirut, the Pharaons.
+He hailed from a Chaldo-Assyrian family which migrated from modern day Iraq.
+His father, Antoine, was a banker who founded in 1876 the Pharaon and Chiha Bank in Beirut, Lebanon.
+His mother belonged to a rich Greek Catholic family of Beirut, the Pharaons.

 After completing his studies in the Université Saint-Joseph, he joined in 1907 the family business, the Banque Pharaon & Chiha in Beirut.
 With the outbreak of the First World War and the Ottoman occupation of the autonomous Mount Lebanon, Chiha left Beirut to settle in Cairo, Egypt, in 1915.
 In addition to pursuing Law studies, he started there with a group of friends his political career and developed his political view about the future of Lebanon.

 At the end of the war, he returned to Lebanon to lead the family bank.
 But soon afterwards, the French Mandate of Lebanon gave him the opportunity to put into practice his vision for Lebanon.
 In 1919 he contributed to La Revue Phénicienne which was established by Charles Corm in Beirut.